yeukhon/websec-poc/README.md

    $ vagrant ssh
 ```

 This command is only usable if you are under websec-poc.

-You can also
-do ``ssh vagrant:vagrant@192.168.33.60``.
-This is the IP of the machine, by the
+The machine is created with the IP ``192.168.33.60`` and the username and password
-way.
+are ``vagrant`` and ``vagrant``, respectively.
+So you can SSH into the machine
+without the custom vagrant command if you want.

 When you are done, just ``vagrant halt``.
 And next time when you want to launch it
 again, you just need to call ``vagrant up``.